educaTION

 Here's our Commercial Director's view on metal fume cupboards:

-Here at TION, we manufacture our fume cupboards using virgin medical grade polypropylene.
+Here at TION, we manufacture our fume cupboards using virgin medical-grade polypropylene.
 It requires no powder coating or painting and offers 100% corrosion resistance.
-We also offer a variety of work surfaces to suit any given application, including Trespa.
+It's also a "cradle to cradle" material, allowing the product to be recycled for its original purpose.

-If you have any technical enquiries or require support selecting and installing the appropriate fume cupboard, please contact our team.
+If you have any technical enquiries or require support selecting and installing the appropriate fume cupboard, please get in touch with our team.

 Get in touch